The Cornish award has been offered by the Cornish Radio Amateur Club for in

 You will need to work the required number under an individual call.

-For our award in 2016, claims are welcomed for: single mode, single band, all worked /M or /P, but equally claims may be mixed band or mode.
+For our award, claims are welcomed for: single mode, single band, all worked /M or /P, but equally claims may be mixed band or mode.
 This gives you a little more scope to set yourself a challenge for example, to work for Gold Awards on perhaps 6M, 4M, 2M, 70cms, & 23cms plus a Mixed!

 Similar details apply for the SWL award, with the exception that the claim should be a log extract, showing not only the Cornish station heard, but also the station being worked.